MichaelLeachim/nw-sulfur/README.md

 3. If No:  Opens your app with NW binary.

 ## If You want custom progressbar:
-Go to ui folder, and hack around.
+Go to **nw-sulfur-ui** folder, and hack around.
 It is a simple html page with css.
 But keep in mind, that it opens on user default browser(it can be IE6)

 ### The more people package apps with nw-sulfur.
 The less users will have to download it